Posted on November 21st, 2016

 It took a long time to realize asbestos' negative effects on health, mainly because asbestos generated diseases develop over several decades.
 For instance, mesothelioma takes 20 to 50 years to develop after the initial exposure.
 Slowly, evidence emerged that exposure to asbestos fibers can lead to deadly diseases like asbestosis, and several types of cancers.
 And, starting with late 1970, measures were taken to protect workers and consumers.
 B-Reader evaluation and screenings give you a better chance of detecting asbestos-related cancers earlier.
 Detection in the earliest stages makes cancer accessible to complete surgical removal.
 It should be noted that screening refers to the testing of healthy people without symptoms.
 You should not take your health for granted.
 Screening is a simple, painless and inexpensive procedure, and it might save your life.
 The sooner you find out, the sooner you get treatment.
 The NIOSH B-Reader Program started in 1974 and was designed to provide reading methods, reader competency and appropriate methods for imaging collection and viewing.
 Short of surgery, the most reliable procedure in these cases is to perform scans such as:

-Gradually most asbestos-based products were banned.
-Nonetheless, unaware of the dangers, people all across America had already been exposed to its harmful effects.
-When it became clear what we were up against, proper testing methods were developed in order to ensure an accurate diagnostic.
+Unaware of the dangers, people all across America had already been exposed to the harmful effects of asbestos-based products.
+When it became clear what we were up against, proper testing methods were developed in order to ensure an accurate diagnosis.
 This resulted in procedures of screening for asbestos.

 Cases of asbestos injuries occur both inside and outside the workplace (secondary exposure cases).
-If you work or worked in one of the following occupations you should get screened:
+If you work or have worked in one of the following occupations, then you should get yourself screened: